Why did you consider the nearshore partnership model? Where did the initial idea come from?

 Cost efficiencies.
 Hiring people in Poland was cheaper, although that wasn’t the main factor.

 How did the cooperation start?

 Spyrosoft was chosen using a structured tender process.
-In the final stage, the team from TrackMan visited 5 companies from Poland.
-We really liked Konrad [Weiske, CEO at Spyrosoft] and the team, and we also brought in an application developer from Denmark to assess the technical skills.
+In the final stage, the team from TrackMan visited five companies from Poland.
+We really liked Konrad [Weiske, CEO of Spyrosoft] and the team, and we also brought in an application developer from Denmark to assess the technical skills.
 Spyrosoft had exquisite quality engineers and SQL experts with a great attitude.

 What was the main reason for using Build Operate Transfer as a cooperation model?

 We don’t have any business presence in Poland, so we wanted to avoid going through the registration process.
 We also didn’t want to set up a branch in Poland.
 We tried to recruit in Poland, and we were able to hire a few developers who were willing to move to Denmark, but it didn’t always work out this way.

 We also wanted to have someone hired by TrackMan overseeing the work even if we chose to work with a local outsourcing company.
 It was important for us to make sure that this external team felt part of the company.

 What factors were taken into consideration to choose the partner, and how do you perceive the collaboration with IT experts from Poland?